sillock1/home-ops/README.md

 ## 🤝 Thanks

 A big special thanks to everybody at [Kubernetes @Home Discord community](https://discord.gg/k8s-at-home) for donating their time to making this repository possible.
-A huge inspiration for this repository came from the community here/
+A huge inspiration for this repository came from the community here.